insanity54/insane-openbazaar-api/README.md

 // create a new instance
 var ob = new OpenBazaarAPI({
-  "username": "chris_grimmett", // the username to your openbazaar server "password": "rosebud"         // the password to your openbazaar server });
+  "username": "chris_grimmett", // the username to your openbazaar server "password": "rosebud",        // the password to your openbazaar server "proto": "https",             // optional. defaults to http "host" : "localhost",         // optional. defaults to 127.0.0.1 "port" : "18469"              // optional. defaults to 18469 });

 // log into your openbazaar server